-Bitcoin and cryptocurrencies are currently a popular topic.
+Bitcoin is currently a popular topic.
 Here, we are discussing the risk of theft verses risk of loss with these types of funds, specifically why that matters in the context of estate planning.
 We are by no means experts in this subject, but we’ve done our homework.

 Estate planning for Bitcoin can feel like you are in a Divinci Code movie, with secret codes and memorized phrases.
 It can feel like a treasure map, compared to your traditional banking.